 If the sender is indifferent, then the tie-breaking rule for the purposes of Bayesian persuasion would not matter, while conversely, the issue of tiebreaking is present in the same manner even if more complete preferences indeed determine that the sender's preferences are strict.} Instead, the tiebreaking rule is implicit from the nonexistence of balanced POP signals.
 If an action is chosen with positive probability, then the way to falsify that it is optimally chosen at its revealed posterior is by such an alternative signal.
 On the other hand, if an action $b$ is never chosen, which could be the result of an adverse tiebreaking rule, it could instead be rationalized by an alternative sender preference in which $b$ simply gives a poor payoff.
-The revealed preference characterization therefore simplifies the conditions on receiver behavior that are needed to yield a Bayesian persuasion representation.
+The revealed preference characterization therefore renders the condition on receiver behavior of sender-optimal tiebreaking superfluous.